Docs: Getting Started

 Create a git repo of CREATE statements

-Use the skeema init command to generate a “schema dump”: a directory tree of CREATE files (CREATE TABLE, CREATE PROCEDURE, CREATE FUNCTION) for all tables and routines found on a DB instance.
+Use the skeema init command to generate a “schema dump”: a directory tree of CREATE files (CREATE TABLE, CREATE PROCEDURE, CREATE FUNCTION) for all tables and routines found on a DB server.
 A subdirectory will be created for each schema, containing .sql files corresponding to all objects in that schema.

 Connectivity options for skeema init are identical to those for the standard MySQL and MariaDB command-line clients: